happycod3r/WinGPT/docs/README.md

 ## [Notes](#notes)

 > This an early ***Beta*** release of WinGTP.
 It's at a point where everything is completely functional yet vastly unpolished.
 I have not encountered any bugs that I have not fixed already yet so ... fingers crossed it stays that way!
+> Any feedback is always appreciated.
+I started this from scratch over the past two weeks so there is still a ton to do.

 ---